WillTheCreator/Arduino-Obstacle-Avoidance-Robot/README.md

 # Arduino-Obstacle-Avoidance-Robot
-Schematics, Code and other things for this build from my video!
+Here i have the Schematics, Code and other things for this build from my video!
+My Video is here, Check it out: https://www.youtube.com/watch?v=j2IZOw45iYc&t=31s